A quest for pattern-matching in Ruby

 Tags: ruby

 This article was written by me – Paweł Świątkowski – on 13 Feb 2016.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.